S

 Cornea & External Eye

-An acute disease causing erosions and blisters on the skin and mucous membranes throughout the body, triggered by medications or infections.
+An acute disease characterized by erosions and blisters on the skin and mucous membranes throughout the body, triggered by medications or infections.
 Ocular complications are the most important sequelae, with corneal opacity due to loss of corneal epithelial stem cells and severe dry eye persisting throughout life.

 Stickler Syndrome